André Petersson: Playing career

 He recorded a productive 23 goals and 45 points in 51 games for the Kazakh-based club in the 2018–19 season.

-As a free agent, Petersson left Barys to sign a one-year contract to continue in the KHL with HC Dynamo Moscow on June 16, 2019.
+As a free agent, Petersson left Barys to sign a one-year contract to continue in the KHL with HC Dynamo Moscow on 16 June 2019.
 In the following 2019–20 season, Petersson added 17 goals and 39 points through 47 games.
 He led the team with 5 goals in their first-round victory over rivals Spartak Moscow before the remainder of the playoffs were cancelled due to the COVID-19 pandemic.

 On 4 May 2020, Petersson as a free agent signed a two-year contract with his fifth KHL club, Lokomotiv Yaroslavl.

-In the 2021–22 season, Petersson appeared in just 6 games with Lokomotiv before returning to former club, Dynamo Moscow, on 27 December 2021.
+In the 2021–22 season, Petersson appeared in just 6 games with Lokomotiv before returning to his former club, Dynamo Moscow, on 27 December 2021.
 He appeared in a further 2 regular season games before advancing to the playoffs with Dynamo.
-He posted 1 point through 6 playoff contests before leaving the club during their conference semifinals against CSKA Moscow due to the 2022 Russian invasion of Ukraine on March 16, 2022.
+He posted 1 point through 6 playoff contests before leaving the club during their conference semifinals against CSKA Moscow due to the 2022 Russian invasion of Ukraine on 16 March 2022.

 On 23 June 2022, Petersson opted to return to his original Swedish club, HV71 of the SHL, in agreeing to a three-year deal.

+On 19 June 2025, it was announced that André Petersson would once again leave HV71 for the upcoming season.
+On 4 July, it was announced that he signed with the SCL Tigers of the NL.